This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 Ingredients for BBQ Boneless Chicken Breast

-**Find the full list of ingredients along with the recipe instructions down below**
+**Find the full list of ingredients and exact measurements in the recipe card below.**

 - Boneless and skinless chicken breasts: I use chicken breasts that are close in size so they cook more evenly.
 If one piece is much thicker than the others, it will usually need more time.